Medical Records

 For a list (pdf) of Records Management, Storage, Retrieval, and Destruction Resources in the Houston area.
 (This list is provided as reference only; it is not an endorsement of any of these companies.)

-Also, refer to the HCMS Buyers Guide under the sections Custodian of Records, Document Destruction, and Document Scanning and Imaging.
+Also, refer to the HCMS Buyers Guide under the sections Document Management Solutions and Document Scanning and Imaging.

 Photos and Videos in the Records